j-vandervaart/fx_coating/README.md

 # FX Coating Website Build

-This is a project built for a local business.
+This is a project build for a local business.